-Rainwater fittings Repair category 1 Notes Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+We would highlight that it was not raining at the time of our inspection and we would right that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Weathering was noted to external masonry along with cracked, bossed and chipped sections of render.
-Repairs will be required.
+Notes Weathering was noted to external masonry along with areas of cracked render and cracked concrete window sill.
+Future repairs may be required.